- Fujitsu Group CSR Report

 Within Japan, we also take an active role in the programs and initiatives of organizations such as the Japan Electronics and Information Technology Industries Association (JEITA) and work to promote socially responsible procurement throughout the industry.

-Within the Fujitsu Group, relevant departments such as Human Resources and Labor Relations, Environment, Corporate Quality Management and Corporate Affairs all promote CSR activities under the company-wide guidelines established by the Head Office CSR Promotion Office.
-The CSR Promotion Department in the Corporate Purchasing Unit works with these and other relevant departments on CSR procurement to advance the cause of fair dealings with suppliers and CSR procurement along the supply chain.
+Within the Fujitsu Group, relevant departments such as Human Resources and Labor Relations, Environment, Corporate Quality Management and Corporate Affairs all promote CSR activities under the company-wide guidelines established by the Resposible Business Unit.
+The CSR Reinforcement Department in the Corporate Purchasing Unit works with these and other relevant departments on CSR procurement to advance the cause of fair dealings with suppliers and CSR procurement along the supply chain.
 Through these promotional activities, we are integrating purchasing practices by our Fujitsu group companies both in Japan and overseas, driving socially responsible behavior back up the supply chain.

-This begins with Fujitsu clarifying the compliance items through its CSR Procurement Guideline and the Supply Chain CSR Guidebook, and then requiring CSR activities of its suppliers.
+This begins with Fujitsu clarifying the compliance items through its CSR Procurement Guideline, and then requiring CSR activities of its suppliers.
 Subsequently, in order to confirm that CSR activities are being fully implemented by suppliers, they are asked to respond to a range of surveys on topics such as green procurement, information security and BCM.

-The content of the returned CSR surveys is also subjected to diagnostic analysis.
-Fujitsu's Suppliers' Performance Review system then returns the results of the analysis, together with other evaluation items, to the supplier as feedback.
-If the supplier fails to meet Fujitsu's standards, they undertake to make improvements.
-Suppliers who are identified as having particularly serious problems undergo a CSR audit.
+The returned CSR survey forms are also subjected to diagnostic analysis.
+Fujitsu’s Suppliers' Performance Review system then returns the results of the analysis, together with other evaluation items, to the supplier as feedback.
+If the supplier fails to meet Fujitsu’s standards, they undertake to make improvements.
+Suppliers who are identified as requiring onsite observation undergo a CSR audit.
 Such suppliers are then required to submit a remediation plan for the items identified by the audit and Fujitsu works with the suppliers to make the necessary improvements.
 Fujitsu is engaged in ongoing improvement processes and promotion of CSR procurement with the goal that ultimately CSR activities will be properly undertaken by suppliers and will become firmly entrenched.

 In order to check the status of suppliers' CSR-related programs, we conduct annual CSR surveys.
-In FY2016, we surveyed approximately 500 major suppliers in Japan and overseas using the CSR survey forms that were also used for overseas Group companies.
+In FY2017, we surveyed approximately 440 major suppliers in Japan and overseas using the CSR survey forms that were also used for overseas Group companies.
 Analysis of the responses revealed that 90% or more of our major suppliers are actively engaged in CSR activities.
-To further increase our familiarity with the CSR activities of our suppliers and boost the level of implementation, we are also surveying suppliers' factories and requesting corrective action by any suppliers whose programs are lacking.
-A total of 12 suppliers were surveyed in FY2016.
+To further increase our familiarity with the CSR activities of our suppliers and boost the level of implementation, we are also surveying suppliers’ factories and requesting corrective action by any suppliers whose programs are lacking.
+We conducted onsite audits for nine suppliers in FY2017.

 In 1997, The Fujitsu Group introduced its Suppliers' Performance Review (SPR) system, a program that comprehensively assesses the procurement performance and basic profile of major suppliers as companies in terms of quality, technology, price, supply and CSR.
 The results of the assessments are fed back to suppliers at venues, such as management meetings between both parties, in an effort to both remedy any issues and strengthen the partnerships.